Lesson 6: Setting Up NVMe SSDs for Persistent Storage

 This is the 6th lesson of the guide Building a production-ready Kubernetes cluster from scratch.
 Make sure you have completed the previous lesson before continuing here.
 The full list of lessons in the guide can be found in the overview.

-to each command or switch to the root user using sudo -i
+Either prepend sudo to each command or switch to the root user using sudo -i.

 Configuring the NVMe SSDs for Use